Samasaur1/thesis/thesis/README.md

 - how to cite BEPs (ideally they show up as "BEP 0003" in the document instead of the author's last name)
 - make all libraries (BencodeKit, TorrentFileKit, etc.) Nix flakes that are inputs to this flake, so that I can grab their last modification info and inject it into the document
 - switch back to using pandoc's citeproc and <https://pandoc.org/MANUAL.html#placement-of-the-bibliography> to place the bibliography in the right location
+- use the section symbol when referring to sections? <https://tex.stackexchange.com/questions/208933/how-to-show-symbol-when-i-refer-a-chapter>
+- improve hexdump formatting

 ## references